axprin/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 # U1.W2: Intermediate HTML and CSS Reflection

 * What do you think about web standards?
-Are they good or bad?
+Are they good or bad

 * Does the standard structure make sense to you?
 Why or why not?
 * Do you like the new HTML5 elements, such as `<header>`, `footer`, and `nav`?
 Why or why not?
 * Why is reset.css necessary?